code-chimp/code-chimp.github.io/content/posts/rx-notification-pipeline-2/index.md

 ## Adding Polish

-I am going to type these like the the alerts, with Error, Info, Success, and Warning variants while leaving the header text and non-configurable unless a client requests it.
+I am going to type these similar to the the alerts, with Error, Info, Success, and Warning variants.
+I plan on leaving the header text non-configurable unless a client requests it.

 ### Typing

-Even though I am using identical values to `AlertTypes`, this component has the greatest likelihood to sprout more variants as time goes on, so I feel it best to give object its own separate typing:
+Even though I am using identical values to `AlertTypes`, this component has the greatest likelihood to sprout more variants as time goes on, so I feel it best to give the ToastMessage its own separate typing:

 file: *{{< newtabref href="https://github.com/code-chimp/vanilla-redux-template/blob/main/src/@enums/ToastTypes" title="/src/@enums/ToastTypes" >}}*
 {{< highlight typescript >}}